Dia de Muertos: Honoring Our Ancestors with Love and Respect

 "When you have two centuries of people who have not properly grieved the things that they have lost, the grief shows up as ghosts that inhabit their grandchildren."
 These "ghosts" can also manifest as disease in the form of tumors, which the Maya refer to as "solidified tears," or in the form of behavioral issues and depression.
 He goes on to show how this collective, unexpressed energy is the long-held grief of our ancestors manifesting itself, and the work that can be done to liberate this energy so we can heal from the trauma of loss, war, and suffering." —Martin Prechtel

-In my circle of family, friends, and community, we prepare for weeks in order to properly host our relatives who have walked on before us: our tatas, nanas, tias, and tios and other relatives who will be returning to this realm to visit us during Dia de Muertos.
-They'll be knocking at midnight, looking at their photos on our altar, smelling the aroma of their favorite food, and cleansing themselves in the incense smoke.
-A pathway of brilliant flowers will guide them to our home to enjoy some time with us within whose hearts they yet live.
-We build ofrendas (altars) to their memory at home and sometimes in public places.
-Some altares are simple, and some are elaborate.
-Often, we hold vigils at the cemetery, taking our time to lovingly clean headstones, place candles and bouquets of cempaxochitl (marigolds) on graves, and, in the case of infants and children, toys; we set out plates with Pan de Muerto and tamales, drinks, and incense burners filled with copal.
-It is not uncommon for us to take lawn chairs to the cemetery and sit there for hours, even all night, recounting favorite anecdotes and memories of special days with grandparents and parents.
-We might even hire a small Norteño or mariachi group to play favorite songs that our beloveds enjoyed when alive.
-It's both a sad and joyful time as we pray, sing, and reminisce.
+We build ofrendas (altars) to honor their memory, both at home and sometimes in public places.
+Some altares are simple, while others are elaborate.
+Often, we hold vigils at the cemetery, lovingly cleaning headstones, placing candles and bouquets of cempaxochitl (marigolds) on graves, and, for infants and children, leaving toys.
+We set out plates with Pan de Muerto, tamales, drinks, and incense burners filled with copal.
+It is not uncommon for us to take lawn chairs to the cemetery and sit there for hours, even all night, recounting favorite anecdotes and memories of special days with our grandparents and parents.
+We might hire a small Norteño or mariachi group to play our beloveds' favorite songs.
+It is both a sad and joyful time as we pray, sing, and reminisce.

 You love Dia de Muertos because it is ancient and special.

-When changes are made arbitrarily to a tradition, or worse, it is misappropriated, those changes begin to erode its power and its beauty.
+When changes are made arbitrarily to a tradition, or worse, it is misappropriated, those changes begin to erode its power and beauty.
 The same power and beauty that first drew you to it.
 Let us work together to keep Dia de Muertos special.
 Help protect this sacred observance.

 I encourage you to empower yourself by researching your family stories and delving more deeply into the origins and history of Dia de Muertos.